Review was updated on 24 September, 2019

 Watch movies in amazing 4K HDR with Apple TV 4K

 Stream your favourite tv shows and movies with Apple TV 4K.
-Play Apple Arcade games for $7.99 per month!
+Play Apple Arcade games for $7.99 per month after the one-month free trial!

 What Content is on Apple TV+?